 When to reach out

 Contact me during major life transitions, when you sense spiritual blockages, or if ongoing imbalance is affecting your mood, sleep, or daily function.
-If you are unsure whether this is right for you, a short call can help clarify next steps.
+If you’re unsure whether this is right for you, a short call can clarify next steps and likely outcomes based on my clinical and community experience.

 What a session feels like